Kotambail-Hegde/Masquerade-Emulator/README.md

 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman

 _**Features under developement (or issues under debug)**_
-* Deviation of GBC's (above model D) STAT timings from DMG is yet to me emulated.
+* Deviation of GBC's STAT timings w.r.t DMG is yet to me emulated.
 We can see its effect in LIJI32's GBVideoPlayer2
 * Support Link Cable for Gameboy and Gameboy Color
 * Support for scrolling test needed by Timendus's chip8-test-suite v4.2
 * Implement "_Sync to Audio Playback Rate_" to support audio for GB/GBC and NES